 They enjoy long walks, but their short legs mean that they may struggle to keep up on a jog or run.

-At home, you’re also likely to discover that a Glen makes their own entertainment by digging holes in your yard.
+At home, a Glen may makes their own entertainment by digging holes in your yard.

-This is a natural instinct common to all terriers, and the best way to channel it is by setting up a sand or dirt box where they can dig to their heart’s content without destroying your landscaping.
+This is a natural instinct common to all terriers.
+The best way to channel it is by setting up a sand or dirt box where they can dig to their heart’s content without destroying your landscaping.

 Most dog breeds, including the Glen, are fixed populations.

-That means that new generations can only be created by mating two Glens together, and no new genes can be introduced by mating to other breeds.
+That means that new generations can only be created by mating two Glens together.
+No new genes can be introduced by mating to other breeds.

-One result of this, for all pedigrees, is that genetic diseases which have become “trapped” in the population can quickly end up amplified to more and more members of the next generation.
+One result of this, for all pedigrees, is that genetic diseases which have become “trapped” in the population can quickly amplify to more and more members of the next generation.

 Think of a dog which passes a condition to 2 puppies, who pass it to 4 grandpuppies, who pass it on to 8 great-grandpuppies, and so on.

-This is a significant problem facing the Glen at the moment, because there are so few of them about.
+This is a huge problem facing the Glen at the moment, because there are so few of them about.

-The number of Glens in the United States is thought to be in the mid hundreds.
+Many people predict that the number of Glens in the United States is in the mid hundreds.

-And breeders are worried that breeding from an increasingly small gene pool may pose long term health risks for the breed.
-Because it makes it difficult to find two unrelated individuals who are both free from genetic disease to mate together.
+And breeders worry that breeding from an increasingly small gene pool may pose long term health risks for the breed.
+Because it makes it hard to find two unrelated individuals who are both free from genetic disease to mate together.